-Additional Information MAC does not provide financial aid, housing or transportation for international students.
+MAC does not provide financial aid, housing or transportation for international students.
 College Park apartments are available for rent.

-International students must enroll as full-time students and must maintain a minimum of 12 semester hours of credit during the fall and spring semesters.
+International students must enroll as full-time students and must maintain a minimum of 12 credit hours per semester during the fall and spring terms.